thomas-touhey/lscl/docs/developer-guides/render.rst

 Rendering Logstash configurations
 =================================

-There are multiple ways to use the module to actually render a Logstash
+.. py:currentmodule:: lscl.renderer

-configuration: render the parsed configuration file directly, and render more specific resources, such as filters.
+In order to render a Logstash configuration represented using :py:class:`lscl.lang.LsclContent`, using string escape sequences if relevant, you can use :py:class:`render_as_lscl`.

 .. warning::